 Katte Geneta, born in 1983, lives and works in New York City.
 She studied Fine Art and Philosophy as a Dean's Scholarship and Grant Recipient at Fordham University - Lincoln Center, New York, NY.
-She further studied classical and figurative arts in the rigorous, French atelier-style tradition at the New York Academy of Art.
-After her studies, she explored the free-flowing sumi ink, drawings in volcanic ash and dust, and other experimental work inspired by meditation.
-Her work is characterized by limited palettes and forms that evoke quietude and stillness.
+She further studied classical figurative arts in the rigorous, French atelier-style tradition at the New York Academy of Art.
+After her studies, she explored the free-flowing sumi ink, drawings in volcanic ash and dust, and other experimental work.
 As a Filipino-American, an islander, the sea is an important part of her identity.
 The ocean, islands, and land are common threads repeated throughout her work.
-She is currently studying weaving and indigenous Filipino textiles.
+She is currently studying weaving and indigenous Filipino textiles, and is a Museum Studies student at Harvard University.

 She has received a New York State Certificate of Merit and was part of the Visiting Artists and Scholars Program at the American Academy in Rome.
 She also works as a designer, editor, and photographer for a museum in New York City.